-As part of our UD Department TPSID grant, our students must have an identified intellectual disability.
+As part of our US Department of Education TPSID grant, our students must have an identified intellectual disability.
 If they do not, then they are not qualified to be part of our program.

 BEFORE YOU APPLY, we suggest that you make sure you qualify.